If fast company growth is a priority, you need one of two things:

 Now, they had to purchase the materials, recycle it all, and wait for the money, which could sometimes take months.

-The faster the company grew, the more significant the impact it had on their cash flow.
+The faster the company growth, the more significant the impact it had on their cash flow.
 Eventually, the enterprise failed.

 How Admincomm Rose From The Ashes

 Having learned from their missteps, the company re-emerged as a new entity in the same space.
 In this iteration, they weren’t purchasing the equipment outright but sold it on consignment instead, saving the company a lot of cash.

 As a result, the company grew.
 It was sold for six times EBITDA to one of the largest equipment leasing companies in the world.
 This result would not have been possible without the company’s strong commitment to achieving positive cash flow.

 Beyond P&L: What Your Potential Buyers are Looking For

 Many business owners think that cash flow is all about the profits showing on their P&L statements.
 But that’s not correct thinking.
 Sure, a potential buyer for your business is interested in your margins, but they are also concerned with cash flow.
 Cash flow is the heart of your business; it’s what you need to keep it all going.